 Cegles served as assistant basketball coach at Carnegie Mellon University and as an assistant basketball and baseball coach at West Virginia Wesleyan College and Indiana University of Pennsylvania.
 He holds a degree in business administration from Bucknell and a master's in counseling and student personnel services from Indiana University of Pennsylvania.

 Cegles and his wife Bonnie have two sons.
-Vic, a former baseball standout at Rutgers, is the Director of External Relations for Athletics at Minnesota and Casey, a former wide receiver at Towson University, is Director of the Annual Fund for Old Dominion Athletics.
+Vic, a former baseball standout at Rutgers, is the Director of External Relations for Athletics at Minnesota and Casey, a former wide receiver at Towson University, is Deputy Athletic Director at Kent State.